rynecarbone/power_ranker/README.md

          Or just leave the rankings</p> -->
 ```
 Remove the `<!--` and `-->` comment delimeters, and edit the text inside the paragraph markers (`<p>`, `</p>`).

+# Playoff Odds
+See [Configuration File Documentation](https://github.com/rynecarbone/power_ranker/blob/master/power_ranker/docs/ConfigurationDocumentation.md) for detailed instructins on how to alter the configuration file to run simulated playoff odds.
+You can control the number of simulations to run, where each simulation uses this season's scores to predict the outcomes of the remaining games.
+The fraction of simulations in which a team makes the playoffs determines that team's estimated odds of making the playoffs.

 # Example Output
 After successfully running the code, the generated website files should appear like the examples below: